binghamchris/App-Prescribed/docs/readme.rst

 - **scripts** contains script files for deploying the application.

-  - **15_umount_attachments.sh** is intended to be run inside an Elastic Beanstalk environment and unmounts the attachments EBS volume during the deployment of new version of the application.
+  - **15_umount_volumes.sh** is intended to be run inside an Elastic Beanstalk environment and unmounts the attachments and settings EBS volumes during the deployment of new version of the application.
   - **99_app_setup.sh** is intended to be run inside an Elastic Beanstalk environment and performs the final configuration steps prior to the application being started.
   - **ami-setup.sh** performs a scripted installation of the application intended to be run manually in a non-Elastic Beanstalk EC2 instance.